Maria Minic

 In 2020 I graduated with a Master's degree in Architecture at Accademia di Architettura di Mendrisio, Switzerland.
 My dissertation explored the social, political and cultural causes of informal construction in Belgrade, Serbia, through a mixed methods approach.

-Since 2020 I have worked as an independent architect on various competitions in the field of public space design and tactical urbanism combined with cultural programming.
+Since 2020 I have worked as an independent architect on various competitions and on affordable housing projects.
 I have collaborated with Homers on innovative self-initiated co-housing projects and with Homes4All on the development of a diffuse social housing model in Turin, Italy.

 I am interested in working at the intersection between research and practice, seeking continuous translation of knowledge from ideas to their testing.